 In the Cook Shire, Mining is the largest employer, generating 981 local jobs in 2018/19.

 Employment (total) is the most accurate and up to date measure of the total number of people employed in the Cook Shire.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
-They estimate the total number of persons employed in an industry sector (full-time and part-time) in Cook Shire Council regardless of where they live.
+They estimate the total number of persons employed in an industry sector (full-time and part-time) in the Cook Shire regardless of where they live.
 They are updated annually.

 Estimated total employment by industry should not be considered as a "Full-Time Equivalent" measure as different industries will have different ratios of part-time and full time employees.
 Full-time employment by industry statistics are also available.